gramlang/gram/README.md

 Gram is supported on popular Unix-like operating systems, such as Ubuntu and OS X. To install Gram, follow these steps from the root of this repository:

-1. Run `sudo make install-deps` to ensure you have the dependencies installed.
+1. Run `make install-deps` to ensure you have the dependencies installed.
 2. Run `make` to build.
 3. Run `sudo make install` to install.